 Eid in United States of America

 Muslims of the United States gather in various Islamic Centres, open parks, convention halls and mosques, to offer prayers and indulge in the Eid celebrations.
-Muslim families visit each other’s residences with gifts and sweets, and there are large feasts organised in community halls and mosques.
+Muslim families visit each other’s residences during the Eid al Fitr holidays with gifts and sweets, and there are large feasts organised in community halls and mosques.
 Festivities continue for 3 days in the USA and people gift each other spicy, sweet and other flavourful delicacies, and also visit amusement parks, multiplexes, skating rinks and other activity centres.